jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 **Use `if` qualifiers** for single `if` and chained `if-else` statements for additional checking and guidance to synthesis:

- - `unique` to ensure exactly one condition is matched, unless there is an explicit `else` and to indicate the conditions can be checked in parallel.
+ - `unique` to ensure exactly one condition is matched and to indicate the conditions can be checked in parallel.
- - `unique0` to ensure one or no conditions match, unless there is an explicit `else` and to indicate the conditions can be checked in parallel.
+ - `unique0` to ensure one or no conditions match and to indicate the conditions can be checked in parallel.
- - `priority` to ensure one condition is matched, unless there is an explicit `else`, and to indicate the conditions should be evaluated in sequence and only the body of the first matching condition is evaluated.
+ - `priority` to ensure one condition is matched and to indicate the conditions should be evaluated in sequence and only the body of the first matching condition is evaluated.

+Note that:

+- The use of an `else` precludes violation reports for non-existing matches in `unique` and `priority`.
-The default behaviour of a chained `if-else` block is `priority` but without any violation checks.
+- The default behaviour of a chained `if-else` block is `priority` but without any violation checks.

 For example, when the conditions are mutually exclusive, so evaluation order is not important: